'I’ve enjoyed meeting new people as well as easy access to social activities and UC facilities...'

 Bachelor of Arts in Māori and Indigenous Studies and Te Reo Māori, with a minor in Education

-Studying towards a Bachelor of Arts with Honours in Māori and Indigenous Studies
+Bachelor of Arts with Honours in Māori and Indigenous Studies

 Research Assistant, UC